oddlama/gentoo-install/README.md

 ## (Optional) sshd

 The script can provide a fully configured ssh daemon with reasonably good security settings.
-It will by default only allow ed25519 keys, restrict the key exchange algorithms, disable any password based authentication, and only allow specifically mentioned users to use ssh (none by default).
+It will by default run on port `2222`, only allow ed25519 keys, restrict the key exchange algorithms, disable any password based authentication, and only allow specifically mentioned users to use ssh service (none by default).

 To add a user to the list of allowed users, append `AllowUsers myuser` to `/etc/ssh/sshd_config`.
 I recommend to create a separate group for all ssh users (like `sshusers`) and